CuiLabCIBR/Connectional_Hierarchy/README.md

 The detailed description about the codes used in this study, from `step_01_individual_fc_variability` to `step_09_developments_of_connectional_hierarchy`, can be found [here](https://github.com/CuiLabCIBR/Connectional_Hierarchy/wiki).

 ## `note`
-The current repository does include codes and data used in the supplementary analyses (control the *Euclidean distance*), these will be added in the near future.
-The FC matrices for HCP-D and HCP-YA have not been uploaded due to the single file size limitation.
+The current repository does include code and data used in the supplementary analyses (control the *Euclidean distance*), these will be added in the near future.
+The FC matrices for HCP-D and HCP-YA have not been uploaded due to the limitation of large single file.